wurstbrot/renovate-operation-check/README.md

-# Test Renovate
+# Renovate Operation Check
-This repo contains package managers.
+The repo under test contains package managers (see docs/sample-monitoring-content).
-This repo is scanned by Renovate and PRs are created.
-Renovate Operation Test is checking for PRs.
+The repo under test is scanned by Renovate and PRs are created.
+This Renovate Operation Check is checking for PRs and alerts you if the expected PRs (see `scripts/config/config.yaml`) doesn't exists.

 ## Run modes and switches